mnemnion/orb/doc/md/skein/skein.md

    return skein
 end
 ```

-### Skein:spin\(\)
+### Skein:spin()

-This spins the textual source into a parsed document\.
+This spins the textual source into a parsed document.

-It will eventually perform some amount of post\-processing as well, such as
+It will eventually perform some amount of post-processing as well, such as
-in\-place expansion of notebook\-style live documents\.
+in-place expansion of notebook-style live documents.

 ```lua
 function Skein.spin(skein)